Reed-CompBio/spras/docs/install.rst

 Getting the SPRAS Docker Image
 ------------------------------
 SPRAS also publishes a Docker image that already holds all the necessary dependencies.
-Assuming you have Docker installed, you can pull the image from Docker Hub:
+Assuming you have Docker installed, you can pull the image from the GitHub Container Registry:

 .. code-block:: bash